First Trimester Of Pregnancy: Changes, Symptoms & Baby Growth

 By the end of the first trimester, the baby turns from being a little ovum to a six-centimeter long fetus.
 The baby’s heart begins to beat, and the brain and the spinal cord begin to form.
 The hands and legs appear as tiny buds.
 The circulatory system, nervous system, digestive system, and urinary system begin to develop.
 Tooth buds begin to form.

 By the end of 12 weeks, the external genitalia, fingers, toenails, eyelids, and larynx begin to form.
 The fetal movement also begins, although the mother cannot feel the fetal movement yet.
-Read more about fetal development in the first trimester here.
+Read more about fetal development week by week in the first trimester here.

 The fetus is most vulnerable in the first trimester.
 In this time period, all major organs and body systems are forming.
 However, the systems are not fully formed to support the fetus’ survival outside the mother’s body yet (22).
 If the fetus is exposed to conditions and substances, such as drugs, German measles, radiation, tobacco, and toxic substances, the newly formed organs may sustain damage.
 Therefore, it is vital to avoid substances and habits that could be hazardous to the fetus.